Alvaro History, Family Crest & Coats of Arms

 The surname Alvaro was first found in the 14th century in the city of Todi, which is south of Perugia in the region of Umbria.
 At this time the Alviano family moved to Orvieto where they became lords of the Alviano castle and of the lands around it which were called Riofreddo and Mandola.
 The name appears most frequently in Campania and Calabria and in the city of Naples in particular.

-Important Dates for the Alvaro family
+Early History of the Alvaro family

 This web page shows only a small excerpt of our Alvaro research.
 Another 43 words (3 lines of text) covering the years 1768 and 1827 are included under the topic Early Alvaro History in all our PDF Extended History products and printed products wherever possible.